teknostatik/blog/_posts/2025-11-03-setting-up-time-machine.md

+---
+title: "Backing up part 2 : Using Linux as a Time Machine backup destination"
+date: "2025-11-03"
+---

 While Time Machine is an excellent backup solution for macOS, external drives aren't always the most convenient option—especially if (like me) you already have a Linux server with plenty of storage.
 By configuring Samba on your Linux server, you can use it as a network Time Machine destination, allowing automatic wireless backups without needing to plug in an external drive.
 Here's how I set mine up (I used Ubuntu, but have put in commands for other distros as well).

 ## On Linux